The Sims Social

 Families can also talk about the interpersonal relationships between different Sims.
 Was it fun to be mean to or play jokes on other Sims, or did you feel guilty about it?
 Were there any consequences for your antisocial actions?

-- Platforms: Facebook
+- Platform: Facebook

-- Available online?
-Available online
+- Available online?: Available online

-- Developer: Electronic Arts
+- Publisher: Electronic Arts

 - Release date: August 23, 2011

 - ESRB rating: NR

 Did we miss something on diversity?